 - Once-daily LPV/r not recommended in pregnant women

-- EVG/COBI/TDF/FTC should not be started in patients with estimated CrCl < 70 mL/min and should be change to alternative agent if CrCl falls to < 50 mL/min.
-Should not be used with other ARV drugs or with nephrotoxic drugs.
-COBI is a potent CYP3A4 inhibitor, and can increase the concentration of other drugs metabolized by this pathway.
+- EVG/COBI/TDF/FTC,DRV/c + TDF/FTC, and ATV/c + TDF/FTC should not be started in patients with estimated CrCl < 70 mL/min and should be changed to alternative agent if CrCl falls to < 50 mL/min.
+COBI is potent CYP3A4 inhibitor and can increase concentration of other drugs metabolized by this pathway

 - NNRTI + 2 NRTIs